ddev/ddev/docs/content/users/usage/cli.md

 It can also import a directory containing static assets.

 If using a Tar or Zip archive, the archive should contain *only the files inside the files directory*.
-For example in a Drupal site with files at `sites/default/files`, the archive should **not* contain the `files` directory, just the contents of the `files directory`.
+For example in a Drupal site with files at `sites/default/files`, the archive should only contain the contents of the `files` directory; it should not contain a single `files` directory.
 The easiest way to do this with the `tar` command is to `cd` into the directory and create the archive there.
-For example:
+An example Tar file creation is:

 ```bash
 cd web/sites/default/files